carabaestlein/carabaestlein/README.md

 [![github-badge]][github-url] [![twitter-badge]][twitter-url] [![linkedin-badge]][linkedin-url]

 I am passionate about enabling companies to do more with data.
-Over the last 8 years, I have worked in various Product and GTM roles for Open Source data companies, including [Quix](https://quix.io/), [Aiven](https://aiven.io/) and [Snowplow](https://snowplowanalytics.com/).
+Over the last 8 years, I have worked in various Product and GTM roles for (mostly) Open Source data companies, including [Quix](https://quix.io/), [Aiven](https://aiven.io/) and [Snowplow](https://snowplowanalytics.com/).
+I currently lead Product for Data Observability at [Ataccama](https://www.ataccama.com/).

 🌱 I am thinking about how companies could better catalog their data to make it more discoverable, and therefore utimately more valuable to the business.

-💬 Talk to me about all things Data, Open Source technology and Product-led Growth!
+💬 Talk to me about all things data, Open Source tech and Product-led Growth!

 :mailbox: You can reach me on [Twitter](https://twitter.com/CaraBaestlein) and [LinkedIn](https://www.linkedin.com/in/cara-baestlein/).